The animal that carries its home on its back

 Contrary to popular belief, hermit crabs don’t kill the snails in whose shells they make their homes.
 They’re actually able to smell dead or dying snails, which can lead them to a potential shell.
 But competition for such shells can be fierce.
 Hermit crabs may fight to the death in pursuit of a shell.
 And, as they grow, they must seek out new shells in which to live.

 Hermit crabs are nocturnal, which means they’re much more active at night than they are during the day.
 To see them scuttling around, visit a Puget Sound tide pool at night during a low tide—be sure to bring a flashlight!
-You can also see hermit crabs at the Seattle Aquarium, in our Life on the Edge exhibit.
+You can also see hermit crabs at the Seattle Aquarium, in our Life on the Edge habitats.

 Not truly hermits